AnalogJ/scrutiny/README.md

 Check the `notify.urls` section of [example.scrutiny.yml](example.scrutiny.yaml) for examples.

 For more information and troubleshooting, see the [TROUBLESHOOTING_NOTIFICATIONS.md](./docs/TROUBLESHOOTING_NOTIFICATIONS.md) file

+### Per-Device Notification Control

+You can mute notifications for specific devices through the web UI.
+This is useful for drives that are known to have issues but are being monitored before replacement.

 ### Testing Notifications